syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 * **Interactive Editing** – You can edit the duration of a task, by simply dragging or resizing the task bar.
 Following screenshot illustrates how this works.

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img3.png" Caption="Figure 3:Customization of Gantt "%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img3.png" Caption="Customization of Gantt "%}

 ### Create your Gantt chart

 In this tutorial, you can learn how to create a simple Gantt chart, add tasks or subtasks, and set relationship between tasks during the design phase of a software project.
 The following screenshot displays the desired output after completing this tutorial,

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img4.png" Caption="Figure 4:Simple Gantt chart"%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img4.png" Caption="Simple Gantt chart"%}

 1.Create an HTML file and add the following template to the HTML file.